Diversity & Inclusion Track: Native Americans and the criminal justice system

 Charly Edsitty is a multi-media journalist in Houston at KTRK ABC 13.
 Charly started her career at KPNX 12 News in Phoenix, where she grew up, working behind the scenes as a producer before quickly working her way to an on-air position.
 As a proud member of the Navajo Nation, Charly's reporting shined a light onto the many overlooked issues affecting tribal communities.
 Charly is a graduate from Baylor University with a degree in print journalism.

-Mary Hudetz is an Associated Press reporter in Albuquerque, New Mexico, where she writes about law enforcement and tribes.
-She has received multiple honors for her work, including a 2019 News Leaders Association award for AP's coverage of cases involving missing and murdered Indigenous women.
+Mary Hudetz is an investigative reporter for The Seattle Times, and a former Associated Press journalist.
+Past honors for her work include a 2019 News Leaders Association award for AP's coverage of cases involving missing and murdered Indigenous women.
 A member of the Crow Tribe, Hudetz is a past president of the Native American Journalists Association. @marymhudetz

 Trina Roache is an award-winning video journalist with two decades of experience telling Indigenous stories for the Aboriginal Peoples Television Network in Canada.
 She gave up the rush of the daily news deadline to pursue the challenge of long-form TV journalism for APTN Investigates.
 A member of the Glooscap First Nation in unceded Mi’kmaw territory, Trina's favorite place is behind the camera, and she's honoured when the people living the story, trust her to tell it.